 Rape is an awful subject, and modern discussions of rape often force an awkward distinction.
 Today’s culture has a confusing habit of applying established words to new ideas in order to leverage emotional impact.
 For example, words like genius and forever have been applied in so many contexts that the literal meaning of those words is all but forgotten.
 This is not always done with evil intent; the objective is usually to seize attention or to comment on the morality or immorality of the new idea.
 However, burdening words with new definitions can blur formerly distinct concepts.

 A consequence of this is dilution in the language.
-When lesser acts are consistently labelled with an extreme term, the original word starts to lose potency.
+When lesser acts are consistently labeled with an extreme term, the original word starts to lose potency.
 For example, rape has a traditional meaning, but some people today claim that “rape” could be any sex for which one feels regret after the fact.
 Such an application of the word rape lessens the impact of the word.
 As the meaning continues to be diluted, victims of rape, as originally defined, may find less initial sympathy for their claims.

 All this is to say we must be extremely careful about saying things such as “David raped Bathsheba.”
 Based on the historic use of the word rape, implying violent, forcible, or threat-coerced sex, the claim that “David raped Bathsheba” is entirely false.
 Nothing in Scripture hints at such a thing.
 Use of the word rape without extensive context is certain to cause misunderstanding.
 Worse, it can contribute to dilution of the seriousness of the term rape as used in other contexts.